IhorMIX/Bot/README.md

 # Passport & Vehicle Document OCR Telegram Bot

-A Telegram bot that extracts full name and VIN from photos of passports and vehicle registration certificates using Tesseract OCR and C#.
+A Telegram bot that extracts full name and VIN from photos of passports and vehicle registration certificates using Mindee OCR and C#.

 ---